K\"ahler metrics via Lorentzian Geometry in dimension four: Almost complex structures and integrability

 \subsection{Geometric conditions implying \Ref{alter}}

 \lb{geo-cond} We now consider the question of whether there are geometric circumstances in which any one of the four conditions \Ref{alter} holds automatically.
 All of them, of course, must be satisfied simultaneously for condition \Ref{Nij}i) to hold.
-The observations we note here will serve to verify integrability of admissible almost complex structures appearing in our examples in Sections~\ref{warp}-\ref{sec:shrfl}.
+The observations we note here, for which we omit the straightforward proofs, will serve to verify integrability of admissible almost complex structures appearing in our examples in Sections~\ref{warp}-\ref{sec:shrfl}.

 \begin{remark}\lb{cond-i} For $\kk=\kk_\pm$, relation $g([\kk, \cdot],\kk)=0$ holds on $\HH$ in two cases: \be\lb{double}